-A5: CCOF provides export certificates only to clients enrolled in the GMA program for the corresponding market and reviewed as compliant to that equivalence.
+A5: CCOF will provide export certificates only to clients enrolled in the GMA program for the corresponding market and reviewed as compliant to that equivalence.
 Export certificates may be requested by accessing the Export Certificate Request Packet at www.ccof.org/export for the specified market and submitting the completed packet to export@ccof.org.
 Export certificates for the EU, Switzerland or Northern Ireland are electronic only and processed in TRACES.
-Certificates processed in TRACES.
-Certificates processed in TRACES. and certificates for Great Britain (England, Scotland, and Wales) must be approved by CCOF before the consignment leaves the US or Canada port.
-Email export@ccof.org for assistance.
+Certificates processed in TRACES and certificates for Great Britain (England, Scotland, and Wales) must be approved by CCOF before the consignment leaves the US or Canada, email export@ccof.org for assistance.
 There is a \$75 fee for each export certificate, plus applicable shipping fees, per the CCOF Certification Service Program Manual.

-CCOF issues operations certified to a GMA program with an organic certificate addendum that describes the equivalence arrangements they are compliant with and indicates the specific products approved for each market.
-This certificate addendum, referred to as GMA certificate, is given to buyers along with the export certificate.
-The Client Profile indicates the specific products approved for each market.
+CCOF also provides all operations certified to a GMA program with an organic certificate addendum showing the equivalence arrangements they are compliant with.
+This certificate addendum, referred to as GMA certificate, should be given to buyers with the export certificate, as evidence of compliance to the equivalence.